Fyffes Progress in Honduras

 What operations does Fyffes have in Honduras?

 Fyffes completed its purchase of Sol in 2013.
-This gave Fyffes ownership of Suragroh and Melon Export farms in the municipality of Choluteca, employing between 500 employees during the off-season and up to 10,500 seasonal workers during the season that runs from end-November to mid-May each year.
+This gave Fyffes ownership of Suragroh and Melon Export farms in the municipality of Choluteca, employing between 200 employees during the off-season and up to 6,500 seasonal workers during the season from the end of November to mid-May each year.
 Fyffes also has a watermelon business called Soleado, located near the municipality of Ojo de Agua, El Paraiso, which employs just under 60 permanent employees and 1,577 seasonal workers.
-Fyffes Honduran (and Guatemalan) melons and watermelons are imported into North America during the winter months.
+Fyffes Honduran (and Guatemalan) melons and watermelons are imported into North America during winter.

 What certifications have Fyffes melon farms Melon Export and Suragroh received?

 Melon Export and Suragroh have received PrimusGFS field and packhouse certification for food safety, and C-TPAT for security risk assessment.
-All Fyffes melon farms in Honduras are now GlobalG.A.P IFA certified (GGN 4063651579468, GGN 4063651579550, GGN 4063651579444).
-They have also undergone Sedex Members Ethical Trade Audits (SMETA) on health and safety, employment, social and environmental standards, with regular internal and independent external audits.
-The most recent internal audit was conducted on the week of 30th of January 2023, and the most recent annual independent APSCA-accredited audit took place the week of 13th of March 2023.
+Fyffes melon farms in Honduras are now GlobalG.A.P IFA certified (GGN 4063651579468, GGN 4063651579550, GGN 4063651579444).
+They have also undergone Sedex Members Ethical Trade Audits (SMETA) on health and safety, employment, social, and environmental standards, with regular internal and independent external audits.
+The most recent internal audit was conducted in February 2024, and the most recent annual independent APSCA-accredited audit took place the week in March and April 2024.
 Additionally, Suragroh and Melon Export comply with a variety of customer-mandated standards.

 How has Fyffes improved conditions at its melon farms?

-Fyffes appointed new management of its Honduran and Guatemalan melon farms in September 2021.
-The new leadership has transformed Fyffes business, improving working conditions, health and safety, investment in the local community and providing employment opportunities during the off-season summer months.
+Fyffes appointed new management for its Honduran and Guatemalan melon farms in September 2021.
+The new leadership has transformed Fyffes business, improving working conditions, health and safety, investment in the local community, and providing employment opportunities during the off-season summer months.

 WAGES AND BENEFITS